sonic-net/sonic-mgmt/docs/testplan/OSPF-test-plan.md

 ## Test Structure
 ### Setup Configuration
-The test assumes all standard configurations, such as BGP neighborship, are pre-configured in the DUT and neighboring systems with no OSPF configurations.
-It is also assumed that the neighboring devices are of SONiC type.
+The test assumes any default routing configurations (BGP or OSPF) to be pre-configured in the DUT and neighboring systems.
+It is assumed that neighboring devices are SONiC or Arista EOS/vEOS/cEOS devices.

 ### Testbed Setup